ScreenFlow

 Ease of Use: 5/5

 Thanks to ScreenFlow’s clean user interface, I had no problem finding the tools I needed.
 Everything was clearly labeled and noticeable.
-The drag and drop features in the timeline were functional and worked smoothly, and even included a snapping feature for lining up clips.
+The drag-and-drop features in the timeline were functional and worked smoothly, and even included a snapping feature for lining up clips.
 Overall, I had a great experience and enjoyed working with what the app offers.

 Support: 5/5